JD Matching Prompts: 17 Templates to Stop Applying to Mismatched Roles

 Who this is for

-Job seekers triaging 30+ open roles each week, career switchers reality-checking whether their background bridges to a new industry, senior engineers comparing two offers’ JDs to decide which loop to invest in, new grads decoding inflated JDs (“5 years experience for an entry-level role”), recruiters helping candidates prep tailored applications.
+Job seekers triaging 30+ open roles a week, career switchers reality-checking whether their background bridges to a new industry, senior engineers comparing two offers’ JDs to decide which loop to invest in, new grads decoding inflated JDs (“5 years experience for an entry-level role”), and recruiters helping candidates prep tailored applications.

 When not to use these prompts